 If you (or a loved one) are going through alcohol withdrawal right now, scroll down to read “Stages of Alcohol Withdrawal”

-Next, we’ll break down the stages along with helpful tips and remedies you can use to ease your discomfort.
+Next, we’ll break down the stages along with helpful tips and remedies you can use to ease your physical and mental health related discomfort.
 Knowing what to expect can prevent failure and relapse.